-She creates portraits of people in manipulated environments by using a combination of photography and computer manipulation which are then recreated on canvas or paper through mixed media, painting or silk-screening.
+She creates portraits of people in manipulated environments by using digital platforms and photography.
+These digital collages are then recreated on canvas or paper through mixed media, painting or silk-screening.
 Her journey began with capturing the essence of the New York subway’s unique subterranean environment through silk-screening.
 She creates an illusion of intimate familiarity by splicing random performers together.
 Her medium has expanded to painting and mixed media, and the subject matter has also expanded to other subway performers and performers she finds abroad and locally.

 Her interactive multimedia installations stem from her art of Deity bricolage, the worship of many Gods.
 It is her interpretation on society’s fixation on wants and desires.
 Her focus is to draw the audience into her personal experiences.